jxjo/Xoptfoil2/docs/run_xoptfoil2/input_file.md

 ### Minimum example

-Only a few parameters are mandatory and most of the numerous Xoptfoil2 paramters are optional having a default value.
+Only a few parameters are mandatory and most of the numerous Xoptfoil2 parameters are optional having a default value.
 Here is an example of a minimum input file for a valid optimization task

 ```fortran
 !
 Optimize cd while trying to preserve glide ratio of SD7003 at Reynolds 400,000